bjerkeweb/leaper/README.md

 ```

 ### Call
-Leaper exports a single instance, so all you need to do is pass a target selector.
+Leaper automatically exports a single instance, so all you need to do is pass a target selector.
 The instance can be called multiple times

 ```es6
 leap('.target');